 The urgency of endoscopy depends on the clinical situation and is variably described as up to 24 hours from presentation (possibly much sooner in unstable patients).
 If urgent/early endoscopy is not feasible, introduce a nasogastric tube (after securing the airway if needed).
 The presence of bile without blood in the gastric aspirate suggests a lower GI source of bleeding.

-4. Computed tomography angiography (CTA) may be helpful in locating and potentially treating the source of active bleeding.
+4. Computed tomography angiography (CTA) may be helpful in locating the source of active bleeding.
 These images may then guide catheter angiography, which can be used to embolize the bleeding vessel.

-5. Some patients with obscure GI bleeding (usually after repeat endoscopy and/or colonoscopy) may require small bowel evaluations with push enteroscopy, double balloon enteroscopy, and wireless capsule endoscopy; each may be combined with CT enterography.
+5. Some patients with obscure GI bleeding (usually after repeat endoscopy and/or colonoscopy) may require small bowel evaluations with enteroscopy (push or double-balloon) or wireless video capsule endoscopy (VCE); each may be combined with CT enterography.

-1. Patients should be treated in an acute setting and then transferred to a general ward or monitored setting depending on the severity of their condition.
+1. Patients should be treated in an acute setting and then transferred to a general ward or monitored setting depending on the severity of their condition and clinical progress.
 In patients with significant blood loss and impaired mental status, maintain the airway and intubate if necessary.

 2. Measure blood pressure.
 If it is normal, perform the measurement in a standing position.
-A decrease in systolic blood pressure >20 mm Hg, decrease in diastolic blood pressure >10 mm Hg, or increase in heart rate >30 beats/min indicates significant volume depletion, although by itself is neither sensitive nor specific.
+A decrease in systolic blood pressure >20 mm Hg, decrease in diastolic blood pressure >10 mm Hg, or increase in heart rate >30 beats/min may indicate significant volume depletion, although by itself is neither sensitive nor specific.
 Check for signs of hypoperfusion, such as delayed capillary refill and other symptoms of shock.
-If the above signs are present, start treatment of shock (see Shock).
+If needed, start treatment of shock (see Hemorrhagic Shock).

 3. Correct blood volume for the blood lost due to the bleeding: Insert 2 large-bore peripheral vein catheters or a central venous catheter.
 Crystalloid is usually administered first as it is readily available.
-Packed RBCs should be administered as soon as possible in patients with signs of hemodynamic instability or shock.
+Packed RBCs (PRBCs) should be administered as soon as possible in patients with signs of hemodynamic instability or shock.
 Principles of large-volume transfusion include combination RBC and clotting agent preparations (eg, 1 unit of fresh frozen plasma for each 2 units of PRBCs) (see Hemorrhagic Shock).

-4. Perform urgent endoscopy and make attempts to stop the bleeding using local injections of vasoconstrictors (such as epinephrine) or saline, electrocoagulation, argon coagulation, hemostatic clips, and ligation of esophageal varices.
+4. Perform urgent/early endoscopy and make attempts to stop the bleeding using local injections of vasoconstrictors (such as epinephrine) or saline, electrocautery, argon plasma coagulation, hemostatic clips, and ligation of esophageal varices.
 The meaning of urgent/early endoscopy may depend on evolution of the patient’s clinical status and local availability of resources, but it likely falls within ≤24 hours if dictated by the level of clinical instability.

 5. Start pharmacologic treatment:

 1) In patients with high-risk bleeding gastric or duodenal ulcers or acute hemorrhagic gastropathy, administer an IV proton pump inhibitor (PPI) (eg, esomeprazole, omeprazole, or pantoprazole).
 Our pattern of practice is to administer a bolus injection followed by a continuous infusion for 3 days (this also includes patients in whom bleeding was successfully stopped using endoscopy).
 If no further bleeding has occurred after 3 days of monitoring, the patient can be switched to an oral PPI.
 Low-risk lesions can be managed with initial oral PPI therapy.
 Of note, there is insufficient evidence to reach a firm conclusion about the superiority or noninferiority of PPI regimens for acute ulcer bleeding based on route (oral vs IV) and dose (high vs medium or low) of PPIs.Evidence 1Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to risk of bias and imprecision.
 Neumann I, Letelier LM, Rada G, et al. Comparison of different regimens of proton pump inhibitors for acute peptic ulcer bleeding.
 Cochrane Database Syst Rev. 2013 Jun 12;(6):CD007999. doi: 10.1002/14651858.CD007999.pub2.
 Review.
 PubMed PMID: 23760821.
 All patients with peptic ulcers should be tested and, if positive, treated for Helicobacter pylori infection.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) should be avoided if possible with the exception of acetylsalicylic acid (ASA), which should be continued if there is a good indication for cardiovascular protection.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) should be avoided (see point 4 below).

 2) In patients with bleeding esophageal varices, administer one of the following IV agents lowering portal pressure: